-ICS objectives
+ICS objectives45

 The ICS enables us to provide reasonable assurance with regard to achieving the company's strategic, operational, financial and compliance objectives.
 This is realised through the identification of risks in our key business processes and the implementation of mitigating controls.
-The ICS envelops multiple business processes, including both financial and nonfinancial reporting.
+The ICS envelops multiple business processes, including both financial and non-financial reporting.
 The non-financial reporting includes the sustainability statement and performance management aspects.

-The appropriateness and effectiveness of the system of non-financial controls as part of our sustainability statement and of performance
+The appropriateness and effectiveness of the system of non-financial controls as part of our sustainability statement and of performance management were not part of the audit of the combined management reporting.

-Control environment, risk assessment and control activities
+Control environment, risk assessment and control activities46

 The ICS aims to identify, assess and manage operational risks that could have a significant impact on the appropriate content and presentation of the separate and consolidated financial statements, including management reporting, as well as the annual sustainability statement.
-The ICS ensures the accuracy of financial and non-financial reports by embedding directive, preventive, monitoring and detective control measures into the relevant processes that have a significant influence on financial and non-financial reports.
+The ICS ensures the accuracy of financial and non-financial reports by embedding directive. preventive, monitoring and detective control measures into the relevant processes that have a significant influence on financial and non-financial reports.
 These control measures ensure the reliable and robust preparation of these reports.